 Unit guidelines are now the same for men and women.
 All adults shouldn’t drink more than 14 units per week.

-One unit equals 10ml or 8g of pure alcohol, which is around the amount of alcohol the average adult can process in an hour.
-This means that within an hour there should be no, or very little, alcohol left in the blood after drinking 1 unit of alcohol.
+One unit equals 10ml or 8g of pure alcohol.
+This is around the amount of alcohol the average adult can process in an hour.
+As a result, within an hour there should be no, or very little, alcohol left in the blood after drinking 1 unit of alcohol.

 The number of units in a drink is based on the size of the drink as well as its alcoholic strength.